niuers/niuers.github.io/_posts/2021-04-19-Python Libraries.md

 14. Python `pow(base, exp[, mod])`
     * Return `base` to the power `exp`; if `mod` is present, return `base` to the power `exp`, modulo `mod` (computed more efficiently than pow(base, exp) % mod).
 The two-argument form `pow(base, exp)` is equivalent to using the power operator: `base**exp`.

+15. Check a string is alpha, numeric or not:
+    * `s.isalnum()`

+16. [Python `str` slice complexity][Time complexity of string slice]
+    * Short answer: `str` slices, in general, copy.
+    * Long answer: (C)Python `str` do not slice by referencing a view of a subset of the data.
+There are exactly three modes of operation for `str` slicing:
+        * Complete slice, e.g. `mystr[:]`: Returns a reference to the exact same `str` (not just shared data, the same actual object, `mystr` is `mystr[:]` since `str` is immutable so there is no risk to doing so)
+        * The zero length slice and (implementation dependent) cached length 1 slices; the empty string is a singleton (`mystr[1:1]` is `mystr[2:2]` is `''`), and low ordinal strings of length one are cached singletons as well (on CPython 3.5.0, it looks like all characters representable in latin-1, that is Unicode ordinals in range(256), are cached)
+        * All other slices: The sliced `str` is copied at creation time, and thereafter unrelated to the original `str`.
+The reason why #3 is the general rule is to avoid issues with large `str` being kept in memory by a view of a small portion of it.
+If you had a 1GB file, read it in and sliced it like so. then you'd have 1 GB of data being held in memory to support a view that shows the final 1 KB, a serious waste.
+Since slices are usually smallish, it's almost always faster to copy on slice instead of create views.
+It also means `str` can be simpler; it needs to know its size, but it need not track an offset into the data as well.
+    * N.B.
+Get a slice from a list is on average the length of the slice, i.e. `O(end-start)`

 [Python OrderedDict Source]: https://github.com/python/cpython/blob/226a012d1cd61f42ecd3056c554922f359a1a35d/Objects/odictobject.c